Check out these one, three and five-day sample Tahiti itineraries to see how to divide your days on the big island

 You’ll find a handful of bars and nightclubs along the waterfront, but for the best experience, head to Les 3 Brasseurs.
 It’s a good spot to visit before or after the roulottes of Place Vaiete, even though they serve their own food.
 Choose from five homemade beers that are brewed right here in Tahiti, served in small glasses and up to five-liter pitchers!
 A recently-opened rooftop bar is now a happening nightlife spot in Tahiti.
 You might need to book a table in advance but try your luck if it’s not too busy this evening.

 Other nightlife options include Cafe Maeva – Grill House & Chill Bar and Le Retro, by Place Vaima shopping center.
-These spots should have live music on most evenings but if it’s a party you’re looking for, perhaps Au Piment Rouge is for you.
+These spots should have live music on most evenings, but if it’s a party you’re looking for, perhaps Au Piment Rouge is for you.
+If you have a car or don’t mind grabbing a taxi, head for sunset drinks at the Intercontinental Resort’s famous Tiki Bar or Te Moana Resort’s Taapuna Beach Bar.

 Papeete is the best place for a quick round of shopping before heading home.
-The prime shopping is found in and around the main cathedral and on the streets leading to the central market.
+The prime shopping area in Papeete concentrates around the main cathedral and on the streets leading to the central market.